 Portions of our business historically have been moderately seasonal.
 Overall, our strongest sales are in our fourth quarter and our weakest sales are in our first quarter.
 This is driven by higher levels of sales of cooking products around major U.S. holidays in our fourth quarter, primarily due to the holiday use of Reynolds Wrap, Reynolds Oven Bags and Reynolds Parchment Paper.
-Our tableware products generally have higher sales in the second quarter of the year, primarily due to outdoor summertime use of disposable plates, cups and bowls, however, our tableware products seasonality trends in 2020 were different from historical seasonality trends due to fewer social gatherings as a result of COVID-19.
+Our tableware products generally have higher sales in the second quarter of the year, primarily due to outdoor summertime use of disposable plates, cups and bowls.